 Know Your Farmer Videos

-In the summer of 2018, we inspected and certified over 50 farms according to the Real Organic Project standards.
-Each of these family farms has demonstrated their commitment to growing food in living soils and raising their animals on pasture.
+In the summer of 2018, we inspected and certified 60 farms according to the Real Organic Project standards.
+Each of these farms has demonstrated their commitment to growing food in living soils and raising their animals on pasture.
 Please watch and share their videos below!

 Know Your Farmer – Spiral Path Farm, Pennsylvania

 Mike Brownback grows organic produce on 300 acres near Harrisburg, PA with his wife Terra and sons Lucas and Will, relying on trusted soil building techniques for over 30 years.
 He is passionate about not allowing hydroponic fruits and vegetables to use the USDA Organic label and is shocked that our government has enabled the United States to become the hydroponic “dumping ground for the world.”
 Although many hydroponic vegetables are grown in Europe, Mexico, and Canada, they are forbidden to be labeled organic in the countries where they’re grown!
 Watch the Spiral Path Farm Video.